How do websites work? Before you begin creating your own website and launch it to the Internet, it’s important to know how websites work.

 Each website will have a website address, or a domain name, and each domain name is tied to the IP address of the web server it resides on.
 IP addresses are managed and tracked via the Domain Name Server (or DNS for short).

-When you type in a domain name in your web browser, your web browser is actually conducting a series of inquiries that include looking up the IP address of the domain name, locating the web server that hosts the web pages of the domain name, submitting a request to that server for a copy of the web page(s), receiving the web page(s) from the server and finally translating the codes on the web page to present the information on your screen.
+It submitting a request to that server for a copy of the web page(s), receiving the web page(s) from the server, and finally translating the codes on the web page to present the information on your screen.

 Fascinating, isn’t it?
 And that’s the basics of how websites work.